 At power on, both GM862-GPS and GE863-GPS modules show, on User Device 1, the sequence of the output NMEA sentences hereafter listed.
-In the case of GE864-GPS module, it displays on the User Device 1 the NMEA sentences only if the jumper is plugged into down-position, the module is out of the "Controlled Mode", see paragraph 4.1.1.
+In the case of GE864-GPS module, it displays on the User Device 1 the NMEA sentences only if the jumper is plugged into down-position, refer to fig. 4.
+The module is out of the "Controlled Mode", see paragraph 4.1.